★★★★★ 5.0 (60 Reviews)

 Standard

-Fiberglass-reinforced cement substrate — mold and moisture resistant
+Moisture-resistant substrate — mold and water resistant backer board

 Standard